dothedada/mmejia-cv/public/assets/data/en.md

 // Now this font have accents :)

-I have been working as a web developer for 2 years and for more than 15 years as a visual communicator, where I specialize in information architecture and photography.
+I've been a web developer for over 2 years and a visual communicator and photographer for almost 15.

-I like to create tools that facilitate access to information, encourage analysis and bring to life narratives that support the construction of more inclusive societies.
+I like to create digital and communication tools that democratize access to information, foster critical analysis, and build narratives that promotes more inclusive societies.

 (This microsite focuses on my work as a developer).